Life Admin Hub › Tax › Occupation Tax Tips › Tax Deductions for Rideshare Drivers

 • Other income earned (capital gains etc)

-3. Protective clothing items that you use for your rideshare work (masks, hair nets, gloves, sunscreen if working in sunny areas etc)
+1. Protective clothing items that you use for your rideshare work (masks, sunscreen, glasses)

-4. Purchase of equipment and supplies used for your rideshare work (mints, water bottles, seat covers etc) up to $300
+2. Immediate write off for purchasing equipment or supplies used for your rideshare work (mints, water bottles, seat covers, phone charger etc) up to $300 each.

-10. Self-education and courses that will improve your rideshare work
+8. Self-education and courses that will improve your rideshare work (such as First Aid, CPR)

 Protective Clothing For Ridesharing